Realizability of tropical pluri-canonical divisors: Introduction

 Tropicalization of curves with divisor has been described e.g.\ in \cite[Section~6.3]{BJ16} in the following way.
 Let $X$ be a smooth curve over a non-Archimedean field and let $D$ be an effective divisor on $X$.
 Let $\cX$ be the stable model of $X$.
 Define $\Gamma$ to be the dual graph of the nodal special fiber endowed with edge lengths obtained from the deformation parameters of the nodes.
 Furthermore, via the specialization map in the sense of Baker \cite[Section~2C]{Bak08} the divisor $D$ gives rise to a divisor on $\Gamma$.
 In \cite{MUW17_published} the authors gave a description of this procedure as a continuous map between moduli spaces.
 By restricting this general construction to effective pluri-canonical divisors we obtain a continuous tropicalization map $\trop_{\Omega^k} : \bP \Omega^k \cM_{g}^\an \to \tropHodge$ in Section \ref{subsec:tropicalization}.
 Throughout, $()^\an$ denotes analytification in the sense of \cite{Ber90}.
-The dimension of $\bP \Omega^k \cM_g$ is at most $(2+2k)(g-1)-1$ by \cite[Theorem~1.1]{BCGGM19}.
+The dimension of $\bP \Omega^k \cM_g$ is $(2+2k)(g-1)-1$ if $k > 1$ and $4g -4$ if $k = 1$ by \cite[Theorem~1.1]{BCGGM19}.
 Comparing this to the dimension of $\tropHodge$ obtained in Theorem~\ref{intro:thm:trop_k_Hodge_bundle} we see that $\trop_{\Omega^k}$ cannot be surjective.
-The realizability problem amounts to describe the image of $\trop_{\Omega^k}$, the \emph{realizability locus}, as a subset of $\tropHodge$.
+The realizability problem amounts to describing the image of $\trop_{\Omega^k}$, which is called the \emph{realizability locus}, as a subset of $\tropHodge$.